texfaq/texfaq.github.io/FAQ-noroom.md

 is room for &lsaquo;_n_&rsaquo; more inserts.
-Hint: by default [`morefloats`](http://ctan.org/pkg/morefloats) adds 18 inserts (though it can be instructed to use more), and [`manyfoot`](http://ctan.org/pkg/manyfoot) seems to be happy with 10 reserved, but there are 'hard' limits that we cannot program around&nbsp;&mdash; the discussion of [running out of floats](./FAQ-tmupfl.html) has more about this.
+Hint: by default [`morefloats`](http://ctan.org/pkg/morefloats) adds 18 inserts (though it can be instructed to use more), and [`manyfoot`](http://ctan.org/pkg/manyfoot) seems to be happy with 10 reserved, but there are ''hard'' limits that we cannot program around&nbsp;&mdash; the discussion of [running out of floats](./FAQ-tmupfl.html) has more about this.
 It is essential that you load [`etex`](http://ctan.org/pkg/etex) before any other packages, and reserve any extra inserts immediately: